puppetlabs/education-builds/README.markdown

 ## Vagrant
-There is a Vagrantfile that automates this process and builds on the puppetlabs/centos-7.2-x86_64-nocm base box and the puppetlabs/cento-6.6-32-nocm base box for the student VM.
+There is a Vagrantfile that automates this process and builds on the puppetlabs/centos-7.2-x86_64-nocm base box.

-The Vagrant boxes will use the current local files for building rather than checking out the code from github.
+The Vagrant boxes will use the current local files for building rather than checking out the code from GitHub.
 They have full write access, to be aware that new files in the repo be created and existing files may change.

 There are three boxes specified.